1.

 during which I have been consistently the top agent in my office for

 production and client satisfaction.
-Return
+Return to

 2.